ezcatdb/clinicalcorpus-guidelines/_entity/Disease.md

 order: 2
 ---

-The definition of 'Disease' is based on either
-<a href="http://apps.who.int/classifications/icd10/browse/2016/en">ICD-10 version:2016</a> published by WHO, although the coverage of <a href="https://icd.who.int/browse11/l-m/en">ICD-11</a> has been wider than ICD-10.
+The definition of 'Disease' is based on <a href="https://icd.who.int/browse11/l-m/en">ICD-11</a> published by WHO, although <a href="http://apps.who.int/classifications/icd10/browse/2016/en">ICD-10 version:2016</a> has been more widely used than ICD-11.

 Disease, which can be a group in phenotype, will be annotated in this category.